-This article looks at what you can do if you think your bills and debt repayments will be unmanageable.
+This article looks at what you can do if you think your bills and debt repayments are becoming unmanageable because of coronavirus.

 Why your income may fall